 As highly experienced SSDI and SSI lawyers in Lebanon County, Buzgon Davis thoroughly understands how to present your case to the ALJ.
 We have a passion for obtaining the best possible outcome for every client we represent.

 The professional social security disability lawyers in Lebanon County at Buzgon Davis can help you through the appeals process if your local office denies your benefits.
 Contact us today for assistance.

 Professional and capable, exceeded my expectations!
 Highly recommend.

 I would just like to recommend Buzgon Davis Law Office…especially Michael Bechtold.
-He represented me during a divorce procedings with the upmost professionalism and value that a
+He represented me during a divorce proceeding with the upmost professionalism and value.

 If you need legal help, this is the place to go.
 No arrogance, they know you’re a person – not a number, not a file name.